yext/rules_closure/README.md

   your code exclusively in that language.
 (XXX: Unfortunately a [bug][phantomjs-bug] in PhantomJS is blocking this at the moment.)

-- **depmode:** (String; optional; default is `"CLOSURE"`) Indicates how dependencies work within a particular library.
-This flag is used to calculate which value is passed to the `--dependency_mode` flag of the Closure Compiler.
-The following are valid options:

-  - `CLOSURE`: Indicates you are are using Closure Library `goog.provide` and `goog.require` or `goog.module` statements to manage your JavaScript dependencies.
-When using this option, each source file in a library must provide a symbol.

-  - `ES6MODULES`: Indicates you're using the standard ECMASCRIPT6 module syntax.
-    Strict dependency checking is not supported for this flag at this time.

-  - `COMMONJS`: Indicates you're using the `require()` and `exports.foo` syntax frequently used by Node.js projects.
-Strict dependency checking is currently not supported for this attribute.

-  - `NONE`: Indicates the sources in this library use no dependency directives at all.
-When this attribute is used, only a single file may be specified in `srcs`.
-This is because `closure_js_binary` will have to rely on the partial ordering of `closure_js_library` rules in order to determine declaration order.
-This attribute also affects the `--dependency_mode` flag passed to the Closure Compiler.
-If a binary references a single rule with `depmode=NONE` then `--dependency_mode` will decay from STRICT to LOOSE.
-If *all* JS libraries use `depmode="NONE"`, then `--dependency_mode` will be set to NONE.

 - **exports:** (List of [labels][labels]; optional) Listing dependencies here will cause them to become *direct* dependencies in parent rules.
 This functions similarly to [java_library.exports][java-exports].
 This can be used